Outline of the Actual Empowerment

 Today, you shall be transformed and elevated by all the Buddhas.
 You must not speak about this supremely secret mandala of all the Buddhas to those who have not entered a mandala or to those with no faith.

 Entering Blindfolded Inside the Mandala Palace

 - The disciples imagine the curtain is drawn aside and they enter the mandala palace through the eastern doorway.
 Blindfolded, they circumambulate three times the ground-floor body mandala level, in the corridor between the wall and the ledge where the deities are, while repeating a mantra.

-- At the eastern doorway, the disciples transform into a green Akshobhya and prostrate to the main figure three times, while repeating a mantra.
+- At the eastern doorway, the disciples transform into a green Akshobhya and prostrate to the Guru-deity three times, while repeating a mantra.
 A replica of Akshobhya from the mandala dissolves into the disciples.

-- The disciples transform into a black Amoghasiddhi and prostrate to him three times, while repeating a mantra.
+- The disciples transform into a black Amoghasiddhi and prostrate to the Guru-deity three times, while repeating a mantra.
 A replica of Amoghasiddhi from the mandala dissolves into the disciples.

-- The disciples circumambulate clockwise to the eastern doorway, and still as a yellow Vairochana prostrate to the Guru three times, while repeating a mantra.
+- The disciples circumambulate clockwise to the eastern doorway, and still as a yellow Vairochana prostrate to the Guru-deity three times, while repeating a mantra.

 The Giving of Promises